"Like they said, we want each other, it’s fun, it’s been a while,

 So I stared.
 Tristan slept on his stomach, an arm curled under the pillow, half of his face burrowed in it, his other arm splayed out on the empty space between us on the bed.
 He didn’t have a shirt on, so I was treated to a good view of his toned arm and back muscles.

 I do.
 Love arm.
-Those biceps were unfair.
+Those biceps are unfair.

 I must have started to drool at some point because when Andrei peered inside the room, they immediately declared, “Dude, that’s gay.”

 "I know."
 I didn’t bother moving.
 Or denying.
 “I can’t help it.
 Look at him.
-How can I possibly escape gay thoughts with this specimen just two feet across me?”
+How can I possibly escape gay thoughts with this specimen less than two feet across me?”

 Andrei snorted, but simply shrugged.
 “I feel you.
 Anyways, when you’re done pining after my soulmate, go and get up.
 Breakfast is almost ready.”